GiulioFischietti/auth-assignment/README.md

 `./scripts/start.sh`

-If for any reason it fails (for example due to windows CRLF in .sh), follow the steps below: you will execute the bash commands manually.
+If for any reason it fails, follow the steps below: you will execute the bash commands manually.

 ## Manual Setup